bryandcoulter/jason-ropp-js-iobp/README.md

     Webpack is used for bundling the files

-    The includes webpack, webpack-dev-server and webpack-cli
+    The includes webpack,  and webpack-cli

   ### NPM Serve